 If you buy the pro DivX video player for Mac (it costs around $20), you can get the ability to play the AC3 surround sound and stream videos directly from the cloud using either your Dropbox or Google Drive storage — all of which are great features, but the cost seems a bit steep for a Mac video player considering all the other alternatives out there.

-Note: Unfortunately, the team behind the DivX player hasn’t yet issued an update for macOS Catalina, and as the player uses 32-bit architecture, Catalina users won’t be able to launch it.
+Note: Unfortunately, the team behind the DivX player hasn’t yet issued an update for macOS Catalina, and as the player uses 32-bit architecture, Catalina and Big Sur users won’t be able to launch it.

-But Elmedia is not just a simple downloader — it’s a well-rounded Mac video player.
+If you want a full-featured Mac video and audio player with a little bit of everything, Elmedia Player is the best.
 The app supports virtually any video format and, using accelerated decoding, is able to smooth out otherwise choppy HD videos.
-In addition, one of Elmedia’s secret features is the ability to extract audio tracks and save them as MP3s — get those YouTube singles to your Mac in no time!
+In addition, one of Elmedia’s secret features is the ability to play YouTube, Vimeo, and Dailymotion content without ads!

 Prosumer: Movist Pro video player for Mac